This post may contain affiliate links. Read our disclosure policy here.

 How to Make Ground Chicken Chili

-In a large pot, brown the chicken with the garlic.
-Remove from the pot and set aside. - Cook the veggies
+- Brown the ground chicken with the garlic in a large pot.
+Remove from the pot and set aside.

-Add the onions, celery, carrots, and seasonings to the pot and cook until the veggies are translucent.
-Add the zucchini and cook until tender. - Simmer
+- Cook the aromatics until they are translucent.
+Add the zucchini and cook until tender.

 Can You Make Ground Chicken Chili in the Slow Cooker?